DerkNiessink/PEPSFlow/README.md

 #### **`optimize`**
 Used for reading the parameters from the `optimize.cfg` file, translating it into a Python dictionary, and executing `train.iPEPS_trainer`.
 #### **`cli.*`**
 Contains the implementation of the command line interface for both parameter and data handling.
-Examples of how to use the command line interface are shown in the next section.